 -c --config=spec[=value] (default: none) Configure a format.
 This option can be used to finetune the behaviour of the existing formatters.
 See the Formatters section for details on the available keys.

-If the value is omitted it is set to a true value.
+If the value is omitted it is set to a value meaning "enabled".